zenderovpaulo95/TTG-Tools/README.md

 - Telltale Texas Hold'em
 - Bone: Out from Boneville
 - Bone: The Great Cow Race
-- Sam & Max Save the World
+- Sam & Max: Save the World (2006)
-- Sam & Max Beyond Time and Space
+- Sam & Max: Beyond Time and Space (2007)
+- Sam & Max: The Devil's Playhouse (2010)
 - Strong Bad's Cool Game for Attractive People
 - Wallace & Gromit's Grand Adventures
 - Tales of Monkey Island
-- Sam & Max: The Devil's Playhouse
 - Hector: Badge of Carnage
-- Nelson Tethers: Puzzle Agent
+- Puzzle Agent 1
 - Poker Night at the Inventory
 - Back to the Future: The Game
 - Puzzle Agent 2